 One new feature that GA4 offers that the previous analytics platform didn’t is the ability to easily link ad accounts from the Analytics platform rather than in the ad account.
 Once Google Ads is linked to your new GA4 account, you will notice a few new improvements to the integration.

 New GA4 User Metrics

 Along with an overhaul of sessions, page views, and event tracking, Google launched a few new metrics that are critical to understand if you plan to use GA4.
 The three most important are user engagement, engagement time, and engaged sessions per user.

 Google launched multi-touch attribution and cross-device tracking years ago, but they’ve made several improvements to the tracking.
 They improved user tracking and machine learning to fill in the gaps.
 This makes this data more accessible to accounts that typically don’t have enough data to report these insights.

 GA4, like its predecessor, has predictive analytics and recommendations in the platform.
 The recommendations are more common on pages outside of the platform home page, unlike the previous platform.
 Analysis of your data with tips for improving your website shows up on the right side of the screen across more pages.
 The recommendations have become more sophisticated as well.

 New Google Analytics Reporting Tools

 The new platform comes with templates that allow users to create custom reports they can come back to, like conversion funnels, user journey mapping, cohort analysis, and more.
 While some of this exists in the current platform, new templates have been added to go along with the new tracking capabilities.
 The templates are more user-friendly than before as well.

 So what do you think about the new changes to Google Analytics?
 Are you ready to try out the new platform?
-If you are interested in getting started with GA4 but don’t know where to begin, watch this webinar recording with Google rep Nick Danford and the Conversion Logix team.
+If you are interested in getting started with GA4 but don’t know where to begin, watch the Marketing Academy: Applying Your Analytics webinar recording with Google rep Nick Danford and the Conversion Logix team.